 The case also includes another well thought out design element which is the separated compartments for the different elements that can generate a very consequential amount of heat which might reduce the life expectancy of the components.
 This not only reduces any sort of damage that the accumulated heat can cause but also paves the way for smarter heat dissipation.

 The outer shell comprises of passive vents for efficient cooling along with a set of 2 x USB 3.0 ports.
-It also contains the ability to house two 2.5″ drives and weighs at only 10 pounds which makes it quite lighter as compared to it’s competitors.
+It also contains the ability to house two 2.5″ drives and weighs at only 10 pounds which makes it quite light as compared to its competitors.

 SilverStone RVZ02B is essentially a complete package that includes all the bells and whistles that you would want in it which makes it worth the price and hype.

 - Powerful airflow due to two included Xtraflo fans

 - 240mm radiator support